 Second, third, and fourth-generation retinoids are synthetic.
 The second generation includes etretinate and acitretin (mono-aromatics), the third generation includes bexarotene, adapalene and tazarotene (poly-aromatics), and the fourth generation includes Seletinoid G (Beckenbach et al. 2015, Mukherjee et al. 2006).

 As these systemic retinoids can lead to birth defects in growing embryos, caution should be used with systemic retinoids.
 Other adverse effects are notable for systemic therapies though some are more specific for the particular compound.
-Bexarotene for example may cause hypothyroidism due to its selective RXR agonist activity (Goldfarb et al. 1987; Beckenback 2015).
+Bexarotene, for example, may cause hypothyroidism due to its selective RXR agonist activity (Goldfarb et al. 1987; Beckenbach 2015).

-Tretinoin (retinoic acid and the most investigated retinoid) is used for acne, intrinsic aging and photoaging, post-inflammatory hyperpigmentation, and melasma (Beckenback 2015, Mukherjee et al 2006).
+Tretinoin (retinoic acid and the most investigated retinoid) is used for acne, intrinsic aging and photoaging, post-inflammatory hyperpigmentation, and melasma (Beckenbach 2015, Mukherjee et al. 2006).
 Efficacy increases with concentration though irritability also increases with the same.
 Faster results are seen with higher concentrations (Leydon et al. 2017, Mukherjee et al. 2006).

 For retinyl-acetate and retinyl-palmitate (retinyl esters), enzymes required for a first step of cleavage of the ester bond to turn these esters into retinol are present in the skin, but are too slow and inefficient for there to be much meaningful conversion.
 For this reason, these retinoids have not been found to be as effective as retinol (Mukherjee et al. 2006, Sorg et al. 2006, Zasada and Budsisz 2019).